Nanofus/novel.js/DOCUMENTATION.md

 ### Settings

-The settings object contains settings for the game.
-All of the settings values should always be defined, unless otherwise stated; see the example game for default values.
+The settings object contains settings for the application.
+All of the settings values should always be defined, unless otherwise stated; see the example application for default values.

 - `debugMode` - True or false.
 If true, the hidden items list is shown to the player the same way as the regular inventory.
 - `alwaysShowDisabledChoices` - True or false.
 If true, choices with unmet requirements are always shown.